Project-MONAI/VLM-Surgical-Agent-Framework/README.md

 ```

 This will automatically download models, build all necessary containers, and start the services.
 See [docker/README.md](docker/README.md) for detailed Docker deployment instructions.

+## Robot Control and Policy Runner

+The framework includes support for real-world robot control via the GR00T N1.5 policy runner.
+This enables physical surgical robots to execute manipulation tasks guided by vision-language models.

+For setup instructions, configuration details, and hardware requirements, see [policy_runner/README.md](policy_runner/README.md).

 ## Running the Surgical Agentic Framework Demo